mattreecebentley/Windows-10-11-Simplifier/readme.md

 * -reboot - reboot computer once script is finished.
 Will only occur if mydefrag is not run.
 * -solidcolordesktop - changes windows desktop background to a solid color
 * -chkdsk - check system disk for filesystem errors and bad sectors on next reboot
+* -chkdskf - check system disk for filesystem errors only on next reboot
 * -showtrayitems - disable hiding of system tray icons
 * -disablefoldertemplates - stop windows from changing explorer folder layouts based on folder contents
 * -disableae - disable Application Experience (this service is required for some older apps)